top of page

 I work on binary systems made of Neutron Stars (NS) and NS/ White Dwarfs

-I study how compact objects form, evolve, and merge, and which transient events they produce.
-Also, I am interested in magnetic helicity which plays a major role in suppressing the kinematic large-scale dynamo driving the large-scale dynamo through the magnetic helicity flux.
+I study how compact objects form, evolve and merge and which transient events they produce.
+Also, I am interested in magnetic helicity, which plays a significant role in suppressing the kinematic large-scale dynamo driving the large-scale dynamo through the magnetic helicity flux.

 Hypotheses are tested using extensive hydrodynamical, thermonuclear, AMR, and multidimensional simulations coupled with detailed nuclear reaction networks (The computational requirements for these use MESA and FLASH).
 The results of these simulations are followed by an analysis of composition using a large-scale nucleosynthetic network – (PPN).
 These enable us just to calculate the detailed properties of SN’s ejecta.

-Furthermore, I'm studying the low mass BH formation from Dark Matter (DM) triggered collapse.
+Additionally, studying the low-mass BH formation from Dark Matter (DM)- triggered collapse.

 Selected Research: